aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-terraform.md

 ---

 ## Using Terraform to manage an EKS Anywhere Cluster (Optional)
-This is guide explains how you can use Terraform to manage and modify an EKS Anywhere cluster.
+This guide explains how you can use Terraform to manage and modify an EKS Anywhere cluster.
 The guide is meant for illustrative purposes and is not a definitive approach to building production systems with Terraform and EKS Anywhere.

 At its heart, EKS Anywhere is a set of Kubernetes CRDs which define an EKS Anywhere cluster,